Listen to the intro podcast about Defending the Constitution!

 • Community Solidarity: Participants build relationships and collective purpose

-• Institutional Reform: Modeling how Congress should function through citizen initiative
+• Institutional Reform: Communities model how Congress should function through citizen initiative

-• Public Education: Increase understanding of constitutional principles and congressional role
+• Civic Education: Civil Society led hearings Increase understanding of constitutional principles and congressional role

-• Media Engagement: Create opportunities to amplify democracy’s values
+• Media Engagement: A community coming together creates opportunities to amplify issues as well as democracy’s values

 • Defining a Democratic Republic: Establish modern norms in the digital era

 The Civil Society Field Hearing's goal isn't merely to critique but to constructively demonstrate how governance can and should function in a healthy democracy.
 All democracies are living through a broad discussion about the role of government in society and the need for reform.
-While there is turbulence, upheaval, and harm, it is essential not to concede the premise that change is both natural and necessary.
+While there is turbulence, upheaval, and harm, it is essential to not concede the premise that change is both natural and necessary.
 How can we responsibly reform the government while not harming democracy?
 What is the vision going forward?
-How shall we decide the appropriate role for technology in developing new methods?
+What is the appropriate role for technology in developing new methods?
 How do we transition peacefully to that vision?
+Each of these questions could be the topic of a Civil Society Field Hearing!

 Action Steps

-Keep a list of attendees and interested community members, and continue building on it for future events.
-Reimagining and revitalizing democracy is a bold and ongoing effort worldwide.
+Keep a list of attendees and interested community members, and continue building on this list for future events.
+Re imagining and revitalizing democracy is a bold and ongoing effort, not just in the United States, but across the planet.
 After submitting the witness testimony from your Civil Society Field Hearing, explore innovations in democracy and modern approaches to collective decision-making. '

 • Here is a memo to help you take action and learn more.